atomist/sdm/README.md

 - Scanning code for security or quality issues on every push
 - Driving deployments and promotion between environments
+- Perform custom actions on deployment, such as kick off integration test suites.

-It also enables Atomist to provide you with visibility throughout the commit to deployment flow, in Slack or through the Atomist web dashboard.
+Its correlated event model also enables Atomist to provide you with visibility throughout the commit to deployment flow, in Slack or through the Atomist web dashboard.

 Event handlers subscribe to events using GraphQL subscriptions.
 The following example subscribes to completed builds: